metagraph-dev/metagraph/docs/user_guide/resolver.rst

 To understand this visually, suppose a user calls ``algo`` and passes in a NetworkX graph object.
 The system must find concrete versions of ``algo`` which are reachable via translation pathways.

+In this example, two concrete versions of ``algo`` have been registered with the system, one for CuGraph and another which takes Pandas EdgeLists.

 .. image:: dispatch.png
    :scale: 65%